NurfaizahSahimi/Project1-PS4-Games-Sales-Analysis/README.md

 ## Project Motivation ##

+As a dedicated console player, I have interest or need to know more about the game published for any console.
+When I came across this dataset on Kaggle, I have few questions in mind that require me to seek for answers.
+This drives me to complete this project.

 The motivation to complete this project is to provide answer based on data to these questions :
 - [ ] Publisher
-  > Question 1 : Which publisher have publish most games for PS4 ?
+  > Question 1 : Which publisher have publish most games for PS4 (based on genre) ?
   >
-  > Question 2 : What is the top 5 of high earn publisher ?
+  > Question 2 : What is the ranking for the publisher (based on total sales) ?
 - [ ] Sales
-  > Question 1 : What is the average sales of top 10 selling games per year ?
+  > Question 3 : Which PS4 game's genre published the most ?
+And during which sales its selling like hot cakes ?
   >
-  > Question 2 : Which PS4 game's genre score the highest sales ?
-And which country buy most of it ?
 - [ ] Games
-  > Question 1 : What are top 5 popular PS4 games published by Ubisoft ?
+  > Question 4 : Which genre game has been released the most in a single year?

 ## Library and Installation ##